akryl-kt/akryl-core/README.md

 - [akryl-redux](https://github.com/akryl-kt/akryl-redux) - wrapper around `react-redux` library.

 In most cases, you need to install all of them.

-This instruction assumes that you already have a [Kotlin/JS project configured with Gradle](https://kotlinlang.org/docs/reference/js-project-setup.html).

 1. Add jcenter repository: